garcialuis/garcialuis/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a software engineer with over 6 years of experience.
-Back-end development is what I enjoy working on the most and has been the focus of my career; however, I am always looking for new projects to develop and new technologies to learn.
+Back-end development is what I enjoy working on the most and has been the focus of my career; however, I am always looking for new projects to develop and new technologies to learn 🌱.
 I am passionate about technology and want to continue to improve my skills as a developer.

 - 📫 How to reach me:
 <!--